 Trump Finally Admits He’s Under Investigation

-(CN) — President Donald Trump finally conceded Friday that he’s being the subject of a federal investigation, testily claiming in a tweet that he is being investigated for firing FBI Director James Comey by the man who told him to do it.
+(CN) — President Donald Trump finally conceded Friday that he is the subject of a federal investigation, testily claiming in a tweet that he is being investigated for firing FBI Director James Comey by the man who told him to do it.

 “I am being investigated for firing the FBI Director by the man who told me to fire the FBI Director!
 Witch Hunt,” the president wrote in his tweet shortly after 9 a.m.
 Friday morning.

+The Manhattan federal court lawsuit was filed a day after CNN sued the Justice Department in Washington, seeking the same information.

+Both actions seek documents Comey told the Senate he created earlier this year immediately after meetings and conversations with the president.

-The tweet followed an extended Twitter tirade that began Thursday night with broadsides at his Democratic rival for the presidency, Hillary Clinton.
+The tweet storm by the president followed an extended Twitter tirade that began Thursday night with broadsides at his Democratic rival for the presidency, Hillary Clinton.

 “Why is that Hillary Clintons family and Dems dealings with Russia are not looked at, but my non-dealings are?” he groused, adding later, “Crooked H destroyed phones w/ hammer, ‘bleached’ emails, & had husband meet w/AG days before she was cleared- & they talk about obstruction?”